 Last week, the Pacific Ocean archipelago nation of Palau took the momentous step of restricting 80% — 500,000 square kilometers — of its exclusive economic zone (EEZ) from fishing.
 It was a move that is at once a cultural tradition, a far-sighted strategy for future generations, and an example of the level of conservation needed to protect ocean biodiversity and habitat.

 Why don’t more coastal and island nations dive into this large-scale regenerative practice?
-Economics is among the major obstacles, according to UC Santa Barbara marine conservationist Juan Carlos Villaseñor-Derbez.
+Economics is among the major obstacles, according to UC Santa Barbara marine conservation scientist Juan Carlos Villaseñor-Derbez.

 “Various scientists and organizations recognize the need to protect 10 - 30% of the ocean,” said Villaseñor-Derbez, a doctoral student at UCSB’s Bren School of Environmental Science & Management.
 “But, it’s very difficult for a country to conserve a region where extractive activities are so profitable, even if conservation may bring benefits in the future.”
 In addition, while marine protected areas have in fact greatly improved biodiversity and increased fish stocks, the distribution of the “spillover” benefits is unequal, often benefiting neighboring countries that may not be enacting their own conservation, as well as those fishing in the high seas.

 To find a way around this conundrum, Villaseñor-Derbez and fellow Sustainable Fisheries Group members Christopher Costello (UCSB) and John Lynham (University of Hawaii) propose a market-based approach.
-In a paper [link] published in the journal Nature Sustainability, the team designed a system that allows the conserving country the ability to offset the cost of conservation and recapture the benefits of fisheries closures within their maritime territory.
+In a paper [link] published in the journal Nature Sustainability, the team simulated and tested a system that allows a conserving country the ability to offset the cost of conservation and recapture the benefits of protected areas within their maritime territory.

 “Well-designed fishing markets can incentivize countries to engage in large-scale marine conservation,” Villaseñor-Derbez said.

-The researchers took their cue from the Parties to the Nauro Agreement (PNA), a coalition of nine Pacific Island nations who collaboratively manage 25% of the world’s tuna within their waters.
+The researchers took their cue from the Parties to the Nauru Agreement (PNA), a coalition of nine Pacific Island nations who collaboratively manage 25% of the world’s tuna within their waters.
 Palau is one of the member countries, as is Kiribati, which in 2015 created the Phoenix Islands Protected Area (PIPA), one of the world’s largest marine protected areas.

 Of particular interest to the researchers was the PNA’s vessel-day scheme (VDS), a system that grants fishing vessels — typically from countries fishing far from their own territories — rights to fish within their tuna-rich waters.
-Vessel-days (capped at 45,000 per year at the time of the study) are allocated between the PNA countries, which then grant the purchasing vessels 24-hour rights to fish in their waters.
-The VDS does not only allow the PNA countries to maintain limits on the amount of fishing, it also brings in revenue by selling access to the highly desirable tuna.
+Vessel-days (capped at around 45,000 per year at the time of the study) are allocated between the PNA countries, which then grant purchasing vessels 24-hour rights to fish in their waters.
+The VDS not only allows PNA countries to maintain limits on the amount of fishing in their waters, it also brings in revenue for each country by selling access to the highly desirable tuna.
 Importantly, according to the study, it also acts as a form of currency within the PNA — vessel-days can be traded between countries.
 In the event of a closure, the conserving country can recoup the cost of the lost revenue by selling its fishing rights to the other countries, which stand to benefit from increased fish stocks thanks to the conservation efforts.

 “Countries that conserve can sell fishing rights to countries that want to increase fishing pressure,” Villaseñor-Derbez said.
 “This can offset 99% of the cost of conservation.”